goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 - this variable use came from this general scheme
 - this FFI placeholder is unresolved or resolved

 That is necessary, but not sufficient for auditable failures.
-The next step is causal facts:
+The rewrite needs causal facts:

 - this fact was derived by this rule
 - this fact depends on these parent facts